 The MARIA™ system, a new breast imaging modality is based on radio-wave technology that offers new diagnostic information in dense tissue and helpfully requires no breast compression or ionising radiation exposure to the patient.
+This makes the system safe and comfortable for patient and hopefully an alternative to Mammography in the future.

 The array consists of 60 radio frequency antennae that surround the breast.
 They are configured to operate over a wide range of frequencies.
 Each antenna transmits and the other 59 record the signal back from the breast tissue which allows MARIA™ to build up a 3D map of tissue variation throughout the breast.